-Please check out PIE’s website and Facebook for more info on how they are dealing with the coronavirus crisis.
+Please check out the website and Facebook for info on how PIE are dealing with the coronavirus crisis.
 Face to face appointments have restarted but with strict social distancing and hygiene measures in place.
 Appointments only.
 [31 July 2020]

 Who are we / What we do